tracygu/tracygu.github.io/tabs/tags.md

 {%comment%}
-'site.tags' looks like a Map, e.g. site.tags.MyTag[Post0, Post1, ...]
+  'site.tags' looks like a Map, e.g. site.tags.MyTag.[ Post0, Post1, ... ]
+  Print the {{ site.tags }} will help you to understand it.
 {%endcomment%}
 <div id="tags" class="d-flex flex-wrap">
 {% assign tags = "" | split: "" %}
 {% for t in site.tags %}
   {% assign tags = tags | push: t[0] %}